AOx0/github_page/blog/test.md

 To fully understand this, let us take a closer look at the concept of function-builder functions.
 A function-builder function is a function that creates and returns another function.
 It takes one or more arguments, and the function that gets returned is *bound* to those arguments.

-Within Rust, as with many other languages, we have a concept named *closure* A closure is an anonymous function that we can bind to variables and pass as an argument to another functions.
+Within Rust, as with many other languages, we have a concept named *closure* A closure is an anonymous function that we can bind to variables and pass as an argument to other functions.
 In the parser world, and thanks to functional programming languages, this allows us to make complex combinations of small closures to create complex parsing systems with ease.

 With this in mind, `pchar` is now becoming a function-builder function that looks something like this: